basilhendroff/truenas-iocage-letsencrypt/HPILO.md

 # Let's Encrypt HP iLO
-Before commencing, ensure your iLOs are updated with the latest firmware (iLO UI > Administration > Firmware) and configure the iLO hostname and domain fields (iLO UI > Network > iLO Dedicated Network Port > General) for each iLO.
+Before commencing, ensure your iLOs are updated with the latest firmware (iLO UI > Administration > Firmware) and the hostname and domain fields (iLO UI > Network > iLO Dedicated Network Port > General) are configured for each iLO.

 1. Configure your DNS resolver to resolve the iLO FQDN to the IP address of the iLO.
 For example, `ilo.mydomain.com` must resolve to the iLO IP on the internal network.
 2. Enter the Let's Encrypt jail `iocage console letsencrypt` and change to the hpilo working directory `cd /hpilo`.